How to Manage Remote Work-Life Balance Effectively

 I believe productivity is intrinsically linked to health and wellness.
 Meaning you can’t have one without the other.
 If your well-being isn’t being taken care of then you can’t show up as your “best” self and perform as well as you want to.

-For that reason, I spend my mornings engaging in self-care.
+For example, I spend my mornings engaging in self-care.
 It’s a non-negotiable that eases me into the day and allows me to feel mentally prepared and resilient for any obstacles that might arise.

 So start your day with self-care and establish work-life boundaries right from the get-go.
 Spend your morning doing what you want to be doing before getting started on your to-do list.
 This might look like going on a walk in nature, swimming or fitting in an early morning surf lesson.
 It might also look like visiting a museum or other must-see tourist hotspot.